kmb40/react-project/README.md

 # React-Project

 # Objective
 The purpose of this repo is research and development with ReactJS.
+TEST commit

 # Environement and Preparation used for this event
 These are the tools used to conduct this research and development.